This article originally ran in 2014. New technology has made it worth revisiting.

 As I drove away I wondered.
 Could I have put a 6×8 in place of the splitters?
 I called a buddy I trust and he told me he solved a house with the same problem using a 6×8.
 The splitters were failing every week or two and he thought about it like I did, tried it, and it worked.
 And is still working.
 4 months later.

 I returned a couple of days later, put the 6×8 in place of the splitters and viola.
 It all works.
 It’s still working.

-Yes, this works.
+Yes, this works with older dishes.
 A 6×8 multiswitch is an expensive way to connect to SWM multiswitches, but it does work if you run four lines into one and four lines into the other.
 The multiswitch automatically provides each SWM with the correct signal for each of the four ports.
 It’s a good way to make use of older multiswitches you may have in your warehouse, and it can yield a very clean installation as well.

 You could even say that this provides a cleaner installation than six individual splitters.